Pregnancy & Bloating

 Stress, constipation and a poor diet can affect the levels of healthy bacteria in your gut, which can lead to bloating.
 Try to include plenty of probiotic foods in your diet such as bio live yoghurt.
 Onions and garlic contain 'prebiotics' which help to feed the healthy bacteria in your gut so try to incorporate these into your meals.

 A probiotic supplement is a good way to top up healthy bacteria in the gut and help to reduce bloating during pregnancy.
 What’s more, beneficial bacteria will be passed on to your child.
 Research indicates that taking probiotics during pregnancy may help to reduce IgE associated allergies in children.
 (Kuitunen, M et al. 2009).
 Probiotics are safe to take during pregnancy, unless the manufacturer states otherwise.
-If you're looking for a good product to support your own digestive health, and that of your baby at the same time, take a look at 'For your child's health' by OptiBac Probiotics.
+If you're looking for a good product to support your own digestive health, and that of your baby at the same time, take a look at 'For babies and children' by OptiBac Probiotics.

 Full reference: Kuitunen, M. et al. Probiotics prevent IgE-associated allergy until age 5 years in cesarean-delivered children but not in the total cohort.
 The Journal of Allergy and Clinical Immunology, Vol. 123, February 2009, pp. 335-41.